opendatasoft/ods-documentation/source/creating_content/02_integrating_content/integrate_content.rst

 When editing your page in **expert mode**, you are able to integrate other content directly in your page.

-Embedding an OpenDataSoft visualization
+Embedding an Opendatasoft visualization
 ---------------------------------------
-When you are browsing a visualization on an OpenDataSoft portal (including your own), you can see below a few options to share the content, including "Embed", which will provide you with a little HTML code that you can paste in your page.
+When you are browsing a visualization on an Opendatasoft portal (including your own), you can see below a few options to share the content, including "Embed", which will provide you with a little HTML code that you can paste in your page.
 By doing so, you will embed the visualization inside your page.